FNaqaweh/project-alphacat/README.md

 # project-alphacat
 Personal portfolio website by Faisal Naqaweh

-This website was made with basic HTML5, CSS, and JavaScript.
+This (currently inactive) website was made with basic HTML5, CSS, and JavaScript.
 Future integration with libraries is possible, however the project is just vanilla right now!

 Credit where credit is due.